Gunma Prefecture: Prefectural symbols

 The prefectural symbol consists of the first kanji of the word 'Gunma' surrounded by three stylized mountains symbolizing the three important mountains of Gunma Prefecture: Mount Haruna, Mount Akagi, and Mount Myōgi.

 For marketing, the Prefectural Government also uses Gunma-chan, a small super deformed drawing of a horse character wearing a green cap.
 It is used on promotional posters, banners, and other notable printed materials from the Prefectural Government.
 Other agencies and companies formally or informally use variations of its likeness and other horse-shaped characters when making signs or notices for work on buildings, roads, and other public notices.

-In Popular culture
+In popular culture

-There are various anime that have based their settings in Gunma, such as:
+There are various manga and anime that have based their settings in Gunma, such as: